 Loop pile carpet is ideal for family homes as it is durable, resilient, fashionable, & stain-resistant.
-Loop pile is a favorite style of carpet for high traffic areas in the home due to its strength & resilience.
+Loop pile is a favourite style of carpet for high-traffic areas in the home due to its strength & resilience.

 The patterned & textured surface is a little more merciful than a cut pile, particularly in a darker colour, & a looped fibre has added strength while also remaining stain & soil-resistant.

 As a pointer to how well loop pile carpets endure heavy foot movement, loop pile is the structure often used in polypropylene carpets distinguished for their hardwearing capabilities & the reason they are the approved carpet for rental and commercial properties.